AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

     **Note:** The functions you create must be event functions.

     An event function named hello\_world is used in this example.
 This is an event function under the guide-hello\_world service that runs in the Python runtime environment.
-The following information shows the sample code of this function:
+The following sample code provides an example of the function:

     ```
     # -*- coding: utf-8 -*-